Xavier Atkins

 Xavier Atkins (born September 12, 2005) is an American college football linebacker for the Auburn Tigers.
 He previously played for the LSU Tigers.

 Early life

-Atkins attended Jonesboro-Hodge High School in Jonesboro, Louisiana for three years before transferring to Summer Creek High School in Houston, Texas for his senior year.
+Atkins attended Jonesboro-Hodge High School in Jonesboro, Louisiana for three years before transferring to Summer Creek High School in Harris County, Texas for his senior year.
 As a senior, he had 102 tackles, two sacks and two interceptions.
 He originally committed to play college football at the University of Missouri before flipping to Louisiana State University (LSU).

 College career

 As a freshman at LSU in 2024, Atkins played in seven games and had three tackles.
 After the season, he transferred to Auburn University.
 He was a starter his first year at Auburn in 2025.